Eritrea: Geography

 Eritrea is located in East Africa.
 It is bordered to the northeast and east by the Red Sea, Sudan to the west, Ethiopia to the south, and Djibouti to the southeast.
 Eritrea lies between latitudes 12° and 18°N, and longitudes 36° and 44°E.

 The country is virtually bisected by a branch of the East African Rift.
 Eritrea, at the southern end of the Red Sea, is the home of the fork in the rift.
-The Dahlak Archipelago and its fishing grounds are situated off the sandy and arid coastline.
+The Dahlak Archipelago and its fishing grounds are situated off the sandy arid coastline.

 Eritrea may be split into three ecoregions.
-To the east of the highlands are the hot, arid, coastal plains stretching down to the southeast of the country.
-The cooler, more fertile highlands, reaching up to 3,000 m, have a different habitat.
+A hot arid coastal plain extends along the coast.
+The coastal plain is narrow in the west and widens towards the east.
+These coastal lowlands are part of the Djibouti xeric shrublands ecoregion.
+The cooler, more fertile highlands reach up to 3,000 m and are a northern extension of the Ethiopian Highlands, home to montane grasslands and woodlands.
 Habitats here vary from the sub-tropical rainforest at Filfil Solomona to the precipitous cliffs and canyons of the southern highlands.
+Filfil receives over 1,100 mm of rainfall annually.
+There is a steep escarpment along the eastern side of the highlands, which is the western wall of the East African Rift.
+The western slope of the highlands is more gradual, descending to interior lowlands.
+Southwestern Eritrea is drained by the Atbara River, which flows northwestwards to join the Nile.
+The northwestern slope of the highlands is drained by the Barka River, which flows northwards into Sudan to empty into the Red Sea.
+Western Eritrea is part of the Sahelian Acacia savanna, which extends across Africa south of the Sahara from Eritrea to Senegal.

 The Afar Triangle or Danakil Depression of Eritrea is the probable location of a triple junction where three tectonic plates are pulling away from one another.
 The highest point of the country, Emba Soira, is located in the center of Eritrea, at 3018 m above sea level.
+Eritrea has volcanic activity in the southeastern parts of the country.
+In 2011 Nabro Volcano had an eruption.

 The main cities of the country are the capital city of Asmara and the port town of Asseb in the southeast, as well as the towns of Massawa to the east, the northern town of Keren, and the central town Mendefera.

+Local variability in rainfall patterns and reduced precipitation are known to occur, which may precipitate soil erosion, floods, droughts, land degradation, and desertification.

 Eritrea is part of a 14-nation constituency within the Global Environment Facility, which partners with international institutions, civil society organizations, and the private sector to address global environmental issues while supporting national sustainable development initiatives.
-Local variability in rainfall patterns and reduced precipitation are known to occur, which may precipitate soil erosion, floods, droughts, land degradation, and desertification.

 In 2006, Eritrea announced that it would become the first country in the world to turn its entire coast into an environmentally protected zone.
 The 1,347 km coastline, along with another 1,946 km of coast around its more than 350 islands, will come under governmental protection.